jhoney92021/JayPolyGlot/CSharp/LinqBasics/README.md

     Overuse can lead to the opposite result
     I have personally been guilty of abusing

     .Join()

-    Which can be hard for people who don't use that operation regularly
+    Which can be hard for people who don't use that operation regularly to read and understand

 ## Example Linq ##
 * [Find Odd Values Of Array](./FindOddValues.cs)